BlackWolfed/DNS-Penetration-Testing-Methodology/README.md

     host -l domain.com ns2.domain.com
 ### dig
 The dig command in Linux is used to gather DNS information.
-It stands for Domain Information Groper, and it collects data about Domain Name Servers
+It stands for Domain Information Groper, and it collects data about Domain Name Servers.

     dig ANY @<DNS_IP> <DOMAIN>     #Any information